Dihoplus

-Dihoplus is an extinct genus of rhinoceros that lived in Eurasia from the Late Miocene to Early Pleistocene.
+Dihoplus is an extinct genus of rhinoceros that lived in Eurasia from the Late Miocene to Pliocene.

-They were moderately large rhinoceros, with two horns and large, thick nasal bones.
+Description

+Species of Dihoplus were large rhinoceroses, with the body masses of Dihoplus schleiermacheri and Dihoplus pikermiensis estimated at 2122 kg and 1100 kg respectively.
+The head bore two horns.
+The nasal septum was not ossified, with a nasal notch above the frontmost premolars.
+The toothrow is placed posteriorly within the skull.
+The first upper premolar is absent, though the lower second incisor is present.

+Taxonomy

 Members of Dihoplus were long placed in Dicerorhinus (which contains the living Sumatran rhinoceros).
 Sometimes these species are placed in the related Stephanorhinus.
 The genus is now generally considered distinct, though there is still debate as to which species should be included; for example, Deng (2011) listed Merck's rhinoceros (Stephanorhinus kirchbergensis) under Dihoplus.
+Species recently placed in the genus include: